 Before you invest, you may want to review the Portfolio's prospectus, which contains more information about the Portfolio and its risks.
-You can find the Portfolio's prospectus and other information about the Portfolio (including the Portfolio's Statement of Additional Information (SAI)) online at www.ivyinvestments.com/vip-prospectus.
-You also can get this information at no cost by calling (888) 923-3355 or by sending an e-mail request to prospectus.request@waddell.com.
-This information also is available from your investment provider.
-The Portfolio's prospectus and SAI dated April 30, 2020 (as each may be amended or supplemented) are incorporated herein by reference.
+You can find the Portfolio's prospectus and other information about the Portfolio (including the Portfolio's statement of additional information (SAI)) online at www.ivyinvestments.com/vip-prospectus.
+You also can get this information at no cost by calling 800.777.6472 or by sending an e-mail request to prospectus.request@waddell.com.
+You also can get this information from your investment provider.
+The Portfolio's prospectus and SAI dated April 30, 2019 (as each may be amended or supplemented), are incorporated herein by reference.
 This summary prospectus is intended for use in connection with certain life insurance policies and variable annuity contracts offered by certain select insurance companies (Participating Insurance Companies) and is not intended for use by other investors.